intel/llvm/sycl/doc/design/OffloadDesign.md

 ## Introduction

-This document covers the implementation design for using the new offloading model for the DPC++ Compiler.
+This document covers the proposed design for using the new offloading model for the DPC++ Compiler.
 This leverages the existing community Offloading design [OffloadingDesign][1] which covers the Clang driver and code generation steps for creating offloading applications.